SWEG-2015EC-Batch/Mr-Robot/ETS1252_15_ Sisiyo_Takele/Case-converter.md

-noA.)Problem Analysis: The problem is to develop a program that takes a single character input from the user and converts it to its uppercase and lowercase equivalents.
+A.)Problem Analysis: The problem is to develop a program that takes a single character input from the user and converts it to its uppercase and lowercase equivalents.
 The program should handle both scenarios where the user enters a valid letter and where they input a character that is not a letter.

 Input: